Pupil Premium/Catch up Premium

 We are ambitious for all of our children and are proud of our success in supporting children eligible for pupil premium funding.
 Our data shows us that whole school initiatives that support high quality first teaching as well as personalised pastoral support have had the biggest impact on outcomes and this underpins our current PPM Strategy.

-Based on our previous impact to date and needs of our children, then our strategy for this academic year (2021-2022) has these key themes:
+Based on our previous impact to date and needs of our children, our PPM strategy for the academic years (2022-2024) has these key themes:

-1. To prioritise reading and language development so that PPM children and those needing reading support are given the best chance to access the curriculum and express themselves in line with their peers
+1. To prioritise reading and language development so that PPM children and those needing reading catch up support are given the best chance to access the curriculum and express themselves in line with their peers-